NoeltHS/Test/staff-information/policies.md

 1. TOC
 {:toc}

-## Points Policy
-{:.text-red-300}
-BloxStreet offers players with an opportunity to claim ranks through a points system.
-Players may earn points by completing certain tasks or purchasing them with Robux.

-**Prior to earning or purchasing points, here are some things to keep in mind:**
-{:.text-red-000}
-* Lying about rank purchases or faking evidence of purchased points will result in a **permanent ban.**
-* Abusing rank privileges will result in consequences.
-* Claiming a rank through points will decrease a player’s chances of future promotions.
-The higher the rank purchased, the lower the chances of a promotion will be.
-SHRs encourage players to work their way up through hard work and dedication instead.
-* Players must abide by all rules and regulations, regardless of whether they purchased a rank or not.
-Those who fail to abide by all guidelines will be subject to the same moderation action as everyone else, including demotions, blacklists, and permanent bans.

-## Reclaiming Policy
-{:.text-red-300}
-If a player has been demoted for any reason, they may not reclaim the rank they were originally demoted from.
-Players may also not reclaim a rank after receiving a blacklist.
-View our point regulations [here](https://support.bloxstreet.store/guides/points-guide.html#points-clarificationsregulations).

 ## Strike Policy
 {:.text-red-300}
 **Please note the following:**
 {:.text-red-000}
-* Only staff members ranked **Junior Moderator+** can hand out strikes.
-* Strikes are **permanent.** Once assigned, they cannot be removed.
+* The authority to issue strikes is limited to Junior Moderator+.
+It is important to note that strikes are permanent and cannot be removed once assigned.
 * Receiving **three** strikes results in a demotion one rank down.
-* Reranks are not offered once administrative action has taken place.
-Players are more than welcome to work their way back up.
+However, this may vary in some cases.

 ## Resignation Policy
 {:.text-red-300}
-Resignations are final for all ranks.
-Reranks are not offered if a player changes their mind.
-SHRs encourage players to think over resignations carefully, as they are ultimately irreversible.

-Please keep in mind that SHRs **can** return to BloxStreet in certain circumstances.
+Once a staff member resigns, it is considered final.
+BloxStreet does not offer reranks if a player changes their mind after resigning.
+As a result, it is strongly advised that players carefully consider their decision to resign, as it is an irreversible action.
+However, it is important to note that SHRs have the possibility to return to BloxStreet under certain circumstances.

 ## Rank Transfer Policy
 {:.text-red-300}
-Staff members are allowed to transfer their rank onto another account.
-This may only be done once.
-If one wishes to do so, they may open a ticket in the BloxStreet communications server.
+Staff members are permitted to transfer their rank to a different account, but this action can only be performed once.
+If a staff member intends to transfer their rank, they should open a ticket in the BloxStreet communications server for assistance.
+However, it is important to note that players who have been hacked or banned by Roblox are not permitted to transfer their rank to another account.

-Players may not transfer their rank onto another account if they have been hacked or banned by Roblox.
-Additionally, blacklisted and permanently banned players may not use the ";switchacc" command to bypass a punishment.

-## Hacked Policy
+## Hacked or Banned Account Policy
 {:.text-red-300}
-BloxStreet does not offer rank transfers if an account has been hacked.
-It is expected that players keep their accounts safe and secure.
-Staff members are fully responsible for their own accounts.

-If a staff member's account has been compromised, they must inform an SHR through a ticket immediately.
+BloxStreet does not offer rank transfers in cases where an account has been hacked.
+It is the player's responsibility to ensure the safety and security of their account.
+Staff members are held fully accountable for the security of their own accounts.
+In the event that a staff member's account has been compromised, it is crucial for them to promptly inform an SHR through a ticket.

 ## Investigation Policy
 {:.text-red-300}
-If an SHR is investigating a staff member or a community member, the SHR has the right to demote that player to Customer until the investigation is complete.
-The SHR also has the right to remove any Discord role(s) from the player while the investigation is in-progress.
-Once the investigation is complete, the SHR will either rerank or take appropriate action on the player(s) involved.
-Additionally, SHRs who are investigating staff members or community members have the right to ask questions, which those involved must answer truthfully.
-Lastly, SHRs are not required to provide evidence to the players undergoing investigation.
+In the event that an SHR is conducting an investigation into a community member, the SHR has the authority to temporarily demote the player to the rank of Customer until the investigation is concluded.
+Furthermore, the SHR has the right to remove any Discord roles from the player while the investigation is ongoing.
+Once the investigation is finalized, the SHR will take appropriate action or re-rank the player(s) involved.
+Moreover, SHRs who are conducting investigations have the right to pose questions to the individuals involved, and it is expected that those individuals respond truthfully.
+However, it is important to note that SHRs are not obligated to provide evidence to the players who are undergoing an investigation.

 ## Refund Policy
 {:.text-red-300}
-BloxStreet does not offer refunds for **any** purchases.
-Prior to purchasing any of our products, including points, in-game cash, and game passes, keep this policy in mind.
+BloxStreet has a strict no-refund policy for all purchases, regardless of the item or product, including points, in-game cash, and game passes.
+It is essential to keep this policy in mind before making any purchases.

 ## Alternate Account Policy
 {:.text-red-300}
-Staff members may use alternate accounts to roleplay as a Customer, LR, or MR. However, staff members may not obtain an HR rank in any way on an alternate account.
-Failure to abide by BloxStreet's guidelines on an alternate account will result in consequences for both accounts.
-Additionally, players who use an alternate account to bypass a blacklist or permanent ban will be permanently banned.
+Staff members are allowed to utilize alternate accounts for roleplaying purposes as a Customer, LR, or MR. However, it is strictly prohibited for staff members to attain an HR rank through any means on their alternate accounts.
+Failure to adhere to BloxStreet's guidelines while using an alternate account will lead to consequences for both the main and alternate accounts.
+Furthermore, players who use an alternate account to bypass a blacklist or permanent ban will be permanently banned.